-5. User guide of the Tool from student perspective
+5.1.
+User guide from a school / teacher perspective

 The school or teacher would need the opportunity to add the whole curriculum, by subjects, modules, their results.
 It should also be possible to add specific tasks and post a grade.
 Out-of-school placements, if provided, should also be included in the system.
 Schematically the required functionality can be seen in Figure 1 System functionality from the teacher's perspective.